Privacy notice

 Questions or concerns about personal data

-In accordance with the requirements of the GDPR and the Data Protection Act 2018 the Home Office has appointed an independent Data Protection Officer.
+In accordance with the requirements of the GDPR and the Data Protection Act 2018, the Home Office has appointed an independent Data Protection Officer.

-If you have any concern or complaint about the way your personal data has been managed please contact:
+If you have any concern or complaint about the way your personal data has been managed contact:

 The Data Protection Officer